 3. Phosphatidylserine and Phosphatidic Acid: Two pilot studies showed that a combination of phosphatidylserine and phosphatidic acid can help benefit memory, mood, and cognitive function in the elderly (Lonza, 2014).

 4. Walnuts: A diet supplemented with walnuts may have a beneficial effect in reducing the risk, delaying the onset, or slowing the progression of Alzheimer's disease in mice (Muthaiyah, 2014).

 8. Blueberries: Blueberries are known to have antioxidant and anti-inflammatory activity because they boast a high concentration of anthocyanins, a flavonoid that enhances the health-promoting quality of foods.
-Moderate blueberry consumption could offer neurocognitive benefits such as increased neural signaling in the brain centers.
+Moderate blueberry consumption could offer neurocognitive benefits such as increased neural signalling in the brain centres.

 The above story is based on materials provided by Institute of Food Technologists (IFT).
 Note: Materials may be edited for content and length.